Web Theoi

 Of Thespiae (town)

-THESPEIA (or Thespia) was the Naiad Nymph of the spring, well or fountain of the town of Thespiae in Boiotia (central Greece).
-She was a daughter of the local river-god Asopos who was carried off to the town by Apollon.
+THESPIA was the Naiad-nymph of the spring, well or fountain of the town of Thespiai (Thespiae) in Boiotia (central Greece).
+She was a daughter of the river-god Asopos who was abducted to the town by the god Apollon.

 PARENTS